dmltdev/styled-components-css-extractor/readme.md

 </StyleSheetManager>;
 ```

+However, if you need to scrape such a website, you can't utilize methods above.

 This simple CSS extractor solves the issue when you need to scrape a website that uses styled-components with CSSOM injection but the CSS rules are not scraped.

  It uses Puppeteer to launch a headless browser, retrieve the actual contents of the `<style>` element, format it and write it into the .css file.
 Please enjoy!

 ## Installation